-- The current expectation is that the new system will start in early 2023. - One single patent right, the Unitary Patent (UP), enforced through a single court, the Unitary Patent Court (UPC), covering a large part of the EU. - Transitional period of 7, possibly extending for up to another 7 years, during which both the UPC and national courts have jurisdiction over traditional European Patents (EPs).
+- The system started on June 1st, 2023. - One single patent right, the Unitary Patent (UP), enforced through a single court, the Unified Patent Court (UPC), covering a large part of the EU. - Transitional period of 7, possibly extending for up to another 7 years, during which both the UPC and national courts have jurisdiction over traditional European Patents (EPs).